Characters of the Overwatch franchise: Background

-Overwatch is primarily an online team-oriented first-person shooter, and an example of a "hero shooter" where players select from one of several pre-designed hero characters with their own unique abilities.
-Overwatch includes casual play modes, competitive ranked play modes, and various arcade modes where special rules apply.
-Most game modes bring together two teams of six players each into a match and compete in one of several objective-based game types based on the randomly selected map, including taking control points and escorting a payload.
+Overwatch, now completely replaced by Overwatch 2, was an online team-oriented first-person shooter, and an example of a "hero shooter" where players select from one of several pre-designed hero characters with their own unique abilities.
+Overwatch included casual play modes, competitive ranked play modes, and various arcade modes where special rules applied.
+Most game modes brought together two teams of six players each into a match who compete in one of several objective-based game types: Control, assault, payload, and hybrid.

+Overwatch 2 retains most of its predecessor's gameplay and content with some changes.
+People play on two teams of five rather than six players and the game type "assault" was removed after much criticism from the player base.
+Heroes were given new designs, with some of them receiving entirely new abilities.

 A match starts with each player selecting from one of the available hero characters.
 The game's characters are divided into three role classifications: damage, tank, and support.
 Damage characters are often doing the most damage and help the team with the majority of kills.
-Tank characters can absorb large amounts of damage for the team, and support characters share healing abilities and similar status effects for the team or against enemies.
-The game will warn teams if they have an imbalance in their general role selection, and certain game modes require players to select different heroes.
+Tank characters can absorb large amounts of damage for the team, and support characters can heal their teammates and provide status effects for the team or against enemies.
+The game will warn teams if they have an imbalance in their general role selection, and many game modes require players to select a certain amount of heroes from each role.
 Players are able to switch between heroes mid-match after they are killed or if they return to their team's base.

 Each hero character has fundamentally different attributes such as health and movement speed, at least one basic attack, and at least one unique skill, collectively referred to as a skill kit.
 These skills can be used repeatedly after waiting out the skill's cooldown period.
 Each character also has at least one powerful ultimate ability that becomes available once its meter is charged, either slowly over time or through other actions such as killing opponents or healing teammates.
 Once the ultimate ability is used, the player has to wait for the meter to fill again.
 All characters have a close-combat, low damage melee attack that can be used at any time.